-- 1. Graduates are committed to their roles as helping professionals. - 2.
-Graduates are capable of excellence in their professional practice. - 3.
-Graduates think systematically about their practice, use research, and contribute to the knowledge base. - 4.
-Graduates are members of learning communities.
+- 1. Graduates are committed to students and their learning. - 2.
+Graduates know the subjects they teach and how to teach those subjects to students. - 3.
+Graduates are responsible for managing and monitoring student learning. - 4.
+Graduates think systematically about their practice and learn from experience. - 5.
+Graduate are members of learning communities.